ccdale/ccalogging/README.md

 and the logging level in the first one.
 In all the others just point a script level variable to `ccalogging.log`.

+When using a log file, if the file already exists, new log messages are appended to it.

+The default logging level is WARNING.

 ```
 # first (or only) project file